erikns/goenv/README.md

 - Isolates dependencies from other projects.
 - Does not interfere with any `go` command functionality.
 - Written in Go, installable with `go get`.
-- Support POSIX compliant shells like Bash and ZSH, but now also Fish :)
+- Supports POSIX compliant shells like Bash and ZSH, but now also Fish :)

 ## Quick start